Blood in semen

 Blood in the semen is known as hematospermia.
 This condition is actually fairly common, and in younger men, it's very rarely a sign of a serious problem.
 Hematospermia has many potential causes, the most common of which is inflammation of the seminal vesicles (the small glands that produce most of the fluid in semen).
 Other possible explanations may include inflammation or lesions in other parts of the reproductive system (e.g., the prostate, urethra, testicles, and epididymis), trauma to the genitals, or certain infections.

 Hematospermia will usually clear up on its own, but it's a good idea to check in with your health care provider just to be sure.
-If you're a Columbia student, you can make an appointment at Primary Care Medical Services by calling x4-2284 or logging-in through Open Communicator.
-It's especially important to meet with your provider if you keep noticing blood for more than ten ejaculations or two months, or if you're over 40 years of age.
+It's especially key to meet with your provider if you keep noticing blood for more than ten ejaculations or two months, or if you're over 40 years of age.
 These factors might indicate a rarer, more serious cause like a systemic infection or, for older men, cancer.